JoshGlazebrook/tictactoe-glazebrook/README.md

 > Player 2: (2, 1)

-It's now player 1's turn again and they can win the game by playing at (0, 2).
-This would make a winning row at the very top of the tictactoe game board.

 For player 1 to know what moves player 2 has made, they can use a special endpoint for retrieving all moves made on a particular game. (/game/:id/moves)